SAP Articles

 • Then, visually map your key processes.
 Procurement to pay.
 Quote to cash.
 Hiring to offboarding.

-It is easy to skip this when you feel pressed for time.
-But I can tell you, the projects that fail are the ones that rush past this step.
+It is easy to skip this when time feels tight, but I can tell you, the projects that fail are the ones that rush past this stage.
+I talk more about this in my guide on SAP stakeholder management strategy, because missing the right voices early creates blind spots later.

 Step 2: Shortlist 3 to 4 ERP Platforms

-Once your needs are clear, begin shortlisting.
+Once your needs are clear, start shortlisting.
 Keep it tight.
 Three to four serious options is plenty.

-• Look for platforms already used in your industry.
+• Look for platforms already proven in your industry.

-• Evaluate their implementation partner network.
+• Evaluate their partner network.
 Are there specialists in your region or vertical?

-• Consider whether the system is flexible enough to support future changes.
+• Consider whether the system can adapt to future changes.

 Step 3: Vendor Demos and Hands-On Trials

-Next, schedule vendor demos.
-But do not let them run the show.
-Instead:
+Now schedule vendor demos.
+But do not let the vendor drive the entire conversation.

-• Create scripted use cases based on your business.
+• Create scripted use cases from your business.

-• Ask vendors to walk through those exact flows.
+• Ask vendors to demonstrate those exact flows.

-• Better still, ask for a sandbox or trial.
-Let your users get a feel.
+• Better still, request a sandbox or trial so users can get a real feel.

 Step 4: Reference Checks and Real Stories

-Now it is time to hear from others.
-Ask vendors to connect you to reference clients.
-Preferably ones in similar industries or business sizes.
+At this stage, you need to hear from others.
+Ask vendors to connect you to references.
+Ideally, find companies of similar size or industry.

 • Ask where they struggled.

-• Ask how responsive support was, especially right after go-live.
+• Ask how responsive support was after go-live.

 Avoid polished testimonials.
 Dig deeper.
-One CFO I spoke to shared that their go-live was technically “on time,” but reporting never worked right.
-That sort of insight rarely appears in official case studies.
+I remember one CFO admitting their go-live was “on time,” but reporting never worked properly.
+Those kinds of details never appear in official case studies, but they shape long-term satisfaction.

 Step 5: Final ROI Assessment and Decision

-Finally, pull everything together.
-Compare the vendors not only by features but also by the likely return on investment over 2 to 3 years.
+Finally, pull the pieces together.
+Compare vendors not just on features, but on the likely return over two to three years.

-• Add up licensing, implementation, training, support, and future scaling costs.
+• Add licensing, implementation, training, support, and scaling costs.

-• Include at least one stress-test scenario.
-What happens if you grow 40 percent?
-Or shift from services to products?
+• Run at least one stress-test.
+What if you grow 40 percent?
+What if your model shifts from services to products?

 Too many businesses stop at the feature checklist.
-But your ERP needs to be resilient under change, not just functional on day one.
+Your ERP needs resilience under change, not just functionality on day one.
+I have seen this repeatedly in my work and explained it further in my breakdown of ERP project risk assessment and mitigation.

 Common Mistakes I’ve seen business teams make & How to Avoid Them